Lean ground turkey, fresh vegetables, and whole grain pasta come together quickly for this nutritious weeknight dinner your entire family will love.

 - Preheat the oven to 400°F. Lightly oil or coat a large rimmed baking sheet with nonstick cooking spray and set aside.

-- Place the ground turkey, carrots, egg, oats, Parmesan cheese, flaxseed, Italian seasoning, garlic powder, salt and pepper in a large bowl and mix until just combined.
+- Place the ground turkey, carrots, egg, oats, Parmesan cheese, flaxseed, basil, garlic powder, salt and pepper in a large bowl and mix until just combined.

 - Shape the meat mixture into twenty-four 1½-inch balls.
 Place on the prepared baking sheet and cook until lightly browned, 10 minutes.